-India.
+The whole plant of A. violaceae was collected in the month of October 2010 from Lucknow, India.
 The identity of the plant was confirmed by Dr Tariq Hussain, Head, Department of Taxonomy and Herbarium, National Botanical Research Institute, Lucknow, India, where a voucher specimen, no. 97108, was deposited.

 The flowers of the plant were shade-dried, powdered, soaked in water overnight and exhaustively extracted by percolation with ethanol of increasing concentration from 50 to 95 % at room temperature [11].
 The combined alcoholic extract was concentrated in a rotator evaporator under reduced pressure to get the hydroalcohol extract.
-The hydroalcohol extract was successively with petroleum ether (Pet Et2O, 35 °C, 1000 ml x3), ether (Et2O, 1000 ml x3), chloroform (CHCl3, 1000 ml x3), chloroform: methanol (CHCl3:CH3OH, 4:1, 1000 ml x3), chloroform: methanol (CHCl3:CH3OH, 3:2, 1000 ml x3) for preliminary separation of the constituents of different polarities.
-The fractionation was carried out at room temperature and the organic layer was removed from the separating funnel only when there was a separation of a clear laver.
+The hydroalcohol extract was shaken successsively with petroleum ether (Pet Et2O, 35 °C, 1000 ml x3), ether (Et_2O_1 , 1000 ml x3), chloroform (CHCl3, 1000 ml x3), chloroform: methanol (CHCl3:CH3OH, 4:1, 1000 ml x3), chloroform: methanol (CHCl3:CH3OH, 3:2, 1000 ml x3) for preliminary separation of the constituents of different polarities.
+The carried fractionation was out at room temperature and the organic layer was removed from the separating funnel only when there was a separation of a clear layer.
 After fractionation was complete, the residue was discarded.